Reasons why Projects fail and how you can avoid them

 Several popular frameworks for goal setting, such as SMART goals and CLEAR goals are there but the essence is that your goals must be measurable and realistic.
 Don’t just say you want to “lose weight,” say you want to lose fifteen pounds in the next four months.
 That’s both measurable and realistic.
 The projects you manage are more complex than that, which is why it’s even more critical to define your objectives clearly.

 We plan timelines.
 We plan meetings.
 We plan structure and themes and interfaces.
-But sometimes, in the midst of all that planning, we forget to plan for our resources.
+But sometimes, in the midst of all that project planning, we forget to plan for our resources.
 It’s a huge contributor to why projects fail.
 Project management involves resource management, often taking other projects into consideration.
 Most of us know that financial resource planning is important.

 Here are a few questions you may want to ask when planning for other resources in your next project: